erran/awsaml/README.md

 This flow repeats every hour so the user always has a valid set of AWS keys while the application's running.
 Awsaml reuses the SAML response from the identity provider, so the user doesn't need to reauthenticate every time.

-You can grab prebuilt binaries for Mac, Linux, and Window from [the releases page][releases].
-Awsaml is current pre-release software.
-Back up your `~/.aws/credentials` file before using it, please.

 ## Configuration
 Configuring Awsaml is a multi-step process that involves a bit of back and forth